nimritee/nimritee-blogs/content/blog/CSSTricks/index.md

 ---
 title: CSS can do that with images
 date: "2020-05-10T18:49:37.121Z"
 description: "Simple CSS techniques with images that would help you develop web pages a little better and faster.
-Among these are backgroud-repeat, mask-image."
+Among these are backgroud-repeat, mask-image, zoom on hover."
 ---

 *This article shares some of my most pleasing moments learning CSS, and I hope it's the same for you as well.*